Feyerabend/ABC80/abc802/CPM.md

 perhaps the largest of them all.
 Besides technological challenges, licensing restrictions and the use of the Unix brand also hindered companies, development, and market expansion.

+1. Target audience

+CP/M: Designed for microcomputers using Intel 8080 or Zilog Z80 processors, aimed at hobbyists, small businesses, and early personal computer users.

+Unix: Initially designed for minicomputers and mainframes used by researchers, academics, and enterprise environments.
+Early Unix required more powerful hardware compared to CP/M.

+MS-DOS/IBM-DOS: Designed for IBM PCs and compatible microcomputers using Intel x86 processors, aimed at personal and business users.

+2. Architecture and Design

+CP/M: Simple, single-tasking operating system with a command-line interface.
+File System: Utilised a flat file system with an 8.3 filename convention (eight characters for the name, three for the extension).
+Memory Management: Limited to 64 KB of RAM, reflecting the hardware constraints of early microcomputers.
+Modularity: Relied on a system BIOS to handle hardware-specific functions, requiring customization for different hardware.

+Unix: Multiuser, multitasking operating system with a hierarchical file system.
+File System: Supported long filenames and a complex directory structure.
+Utilised a hierarchical file system with nested directories.
+Memory Management: More advanced memory management, supporting larger amounts of RAM and virtual memory.
+Modularity: Designed to be highly portable across different hardware platforms.
+Unix was written in C, which facilitated easier adaptation to various systems.

+MS-DOS/IBM-DOS: Single-tasking operating system with a command-line interface.
+File System: Initially used the FAT12 file system, which also had an 8.3 filename convention.
+Later versions supported FAT16 and FAT32.
+Memory Management: Initially limited to 640 KB of conventional memory, with later enhancements for extended and expanded memory.
+Modularity: Less modular compared to Unix but more standardised than CP/M, as MS-DOS was designed to run on IBM PCs and compatible with a standard BIOS interface.

+3. User Interface and Usability

+CP/M: Command-line interface (CLI) with a simple set of commands.
+Usability: Geared towards users with some technical knowledge, but less complex than Unix.
+Limited user interface features compared to Unix.

+Unix: Command-line interface with powerful shell scripting capabilities.
+Early Unix systems used shells like the Bourne shell (sh).
+Usability: More complex commands and utilities, providing greater power and flexibility but requiring more technical expertise.
+Unix systems often included a rich set of command-line tools and utilities.
+GUI: Some systems had some (propriatary) graphical interfaces.

+MS-DOS/IBM-DOS: Command-line interface (CLI) with a straightforward set of commands.
+Usability: Designed to be user-friendly for business and personal use, simpler than Unix but more advanced than CP/M in terms of user interface and available commands.
+GUI: MS-DOS/IBM-DOS itself did not include a GUI, but it could run graphical environments like Microsoft Windows, which started as an add-on to MS-DOS.

 ### The proliferation of standards: ABCNIX, D-NIX, ..